-Managing password resets and other IT issues for employees may also be among the potential tasks for those in cybersecurity roles.
-Other topics that apply to cybersecurity careers include needing to be familiar with include computer systems, understanding how they operate and their functionalities, as well as operating systems - ie. systems processes and commands.
+Managing password resets and solving other IT issues for employees may also be among the potential tasks for those in cybersecurity roles; other skills that apply to cybersecurity careers include familiarity with computer systems, understanding how they operate and their functionalities, as well as operating systems–systems processes and commands.
 Understanding the principles and protocols of networks is also important, along with the different types of networks that are available.

 Further Development in Cybersecurity Careers